-7. LIFT up the sides the wax paper, remove the top sheet and spray a sharp knife with cooking spray.
+7. LIFT up the sides of the wax paper, remove the top sheet, and spray a sharp knife with cooking spray.
 Cut up the nougat with a sharp knife into slices or 1 x 1-inch cubes.

 Classic vanilla nougat with nuts (here, pistachios, although almonds are common and any nut can be used).
 Here’s the recipe from Aran Goyoaga of Canelle et Vanille (photo © Canelle et Vanille).

 The French word nougat, adopted by English speakers, comes from Occitan (a dialect of Provence, France) pan nogat, likely derived from the Latin panis nucatus, nut bread.
 In late colloquial Latin, the adjective nucatum means nutted or nutty.

 The earliest known recipes for white nougat, which probably came from Central Asia, have been found in the Middle East.